-- Share concerns with the DSL as soon as possible, verbally if possible and recorded on CPOMS - If you are not able to contact your DSL or the Deputy, and the child is at risk of immediate harm, contact the children's services social care department directly.
+- Share concerns with the DSL as soon as possible verbally and on CPOMS. - If you are not able to contact your DSL or the Deputy, and the child is at risk of immediate harm, contact the children's services social care department directly.